mchilicki/commline/README.md

 # Commline

-The public communication transporation system with editor tool and scheme generator.
+The public communication transporation system with Editor and Search tools.

 Future features:
 - viewing lines with stations